ElsaB/impact-annotator/README.md

+:construction: *work in progress* :construction:

 # impact-annotator

 **Build an automatic annotator of driver mutations from IMPACT data.**

+***

-The structure of the repo is the following:
+The structure of the repository is the following:

-- **data**
+### data

-raw data and main processed data.
+Raw data and main processed data.

-this should not be versionned.
+This should not be versionned.

-processed data should be reproducible from raw data.
+Processed data should be reproducible from raw data.

-- **doc**
+### doc

-usefull documentation, biblo, slides for talks...
+Useful documentation, biblio, slides for talks...

-- **src**
+### src

-main scripts that are used across analysis.

-eg: predictors, cross-validation scripts, evaluation scripts.
+Main scripts that are used across analysis eg: predictors, cross-validation scripts, evaluation scripts.

-- **analysis**
+### analysis

-folder where you design and run analysis.
+Folder where you design and run analysis.

-this should be split into several sub-folders.
+This should be split into several sub-folders:

-eg:

-	- description
+* description
-	- prediction
+* prediction
-	- validation
+* validation

 I suggest that within those sub-folders we create entry folder in the form YYMMDD.

-- **results**
+### results

-folder where we summarize the main results in a mardown (notebook.md).
+Folder where we summarize the main results in a mardown (notebook.md).

-the markdown should have entries in the form YYMMDD that can point to other markdowns from the analysis part.
+The markdown should have entries in the form YYMMDD that can point to other markdowns from the analysis part.